-6.1.2.2 Torque Controller
+6.3.3 Torque Controller

 A built-in torque controller provides optimized control of torque.
-Typical usage is in tension control for winches or extruders.
-The drive offers both open-loop control where the current sensors provide the feedback and a closed-loop feedback supported by an external torque sensor.
+Typical use cases are in tension control for winches or extruders.
+The drive offers both open-loop control where the current sensors provide the feedback and a closed-loop control with feedback provided by an external torque sensor.

-6.1.2.3 Process Controller
+6.3.4 Process Control

-The process controller can control a process, for example, in a system where a constant pressure, flow, or temperature is needed.
+The process controller can control a process in a system where a constant pressure, flow, or temperature is needed, for example.
 Feedback from the application is connected to the drive, providing the actual process value.
 By controlling the motor speed, the controller ensures that the output matches the reference provided.
 The reference source and the feedback signals are converted and scaled to the actual values controlled.
 The controller provides full PID control, which includes PID parameter configuration, and is optimized by the built-in auto-tuning function.

-6.1.2.4 Position Controller
+6.3.5 Position Controller